Surgery: What to Expect

 What can I eat and drink?

-To avoid a delay, or cancellation of your surgery it is very important that you follow these instructions:
+To avoid a delay, or cancellation of your surgery it is particularly important that you follow these instructions:

 1. Have no solid food or liquids containing fats, including milk, after midnight before your procedure.

-2. You may only have water, apple juice, or sports drinks (e.g. Gatorade) up until 2 hours before your scheduled time to arrive to the hospital on the day of surgery.
+2. You may only have clear liquids (water, apple juice, or sports drinks, e.g., Gatorade), up until 2 hours before your scheduled time to arrive to the hospital on the day of surgery.
 Please expect either a delayed start time or to have your surgery postponed if you do not follow these guidelines.

 3. Take your medications as directed with small sips of water at any time prior to your procedure.
-(If a medication must be taken with something other than clear liquids or sips of water, please refer to the Preoperative Screening Clinic at (802)847-5400 for guidance.)
+If a medication must be taken with something other than clear liquids or sips of water, please refer to the instructions provided by PreAnesthesia Testing Office or call 802-847-5400 for guidance.

-4. Children under 1 year of age may have breast milk up to 4 hours and formula up to 6 hours before their procedure.
+4. Children under 3 years of age may have breast milk up to 4 hours and non-human milk or formula up to 6 hours before their procedure/surgical time.
+Do not add cereal or thickeners to any of these liquids.
+Do not use formula with cereal already added.

 5. On the day of your procedure, no gum, mints, lozenges, or hard candy.